-“Rowhammer” refers to a particular technique for DRAM stressing, using the CLFLUSH/CLFLUSHOPT/CLWB family of CPU instructions.
-This family of instruction is an unprivileged instruction provided by the i386 and x86_64 architectures.
-It can be abused to increase DRAM traffic to specific locations.
+Rowhammer refers to a particular technique for DRAM stressing using the CLFLUSH, CLFLUSHOPT, and CLWB family of CPU instructions.
+This family of instructions are unprivileged instructions provided by the i386 and x86_64 architectures.
+They can be abused to increase DRAM traffic to specific locations.
 This makes it particularly interesting for writing DRAM fault inducers.
 These programs can run as ordinary processes, in hypervisor guests, because the CLFLUSH instruction does not require special privileges.

-The kind of corruption induced by “rowhammer” corresponds to item 5 in the initial list.
-Stored data is altered, without an explicit memory write, and not necessarily at the addresses being accessed.
-Reportedly, this happens because the access pattern invalidates designed-in assumptions about the required DRAM refresh rate: the memory refresh does not happen often enough to preserve the stored data reliably when DRAM is accessed in this way.
+The kind of corruption, induced by Rowhammer, corresponds to item 5 in the initial list.
+Stored data is altered, without an explicit memory write, and is not necessarily at the addresses being accessed.
+This happens because the access pattern invalidates designed-in assumptions about the required DRAM refresh rate: the memory refresh does not happen often enough to preserve the stored data reliably when DRAM is accessed in this way.

-The CLFLUSH instruction allows to create a particularly effective memory stresser that is difficult for a large variety of systems.
+The CLFLUSH instruction provides a particularly effective memory stresser that is difficult for a large variety of systems.
 CPUs provide other means (such as non-temporal memory access) which can bypass caches as well.
-A particularly clever stress tester might achieve a very similar effect by carefully chosing memory accesses, evicting cache lines as desired.
+A particularly clever stress tester might achieve a very similar effect by carefully choosing memory accesses; evicting cache lines as desired.

-What is the SPOILER vulnerability and how does it relate to the RowHammer attack?
+SPOILER: how does it relate to the Rowhammer attack?

 The SPOILER vulnerability is a micro-architectural leakage which allows an attacker to determine virtual-to-physical page mappings in unprivileged user space processes.
-It leverages data dependency of speculative load and store operations in the Memory Order Buffer and uses
+It leverages the data dependency of speculative load and store operations in the memory order buffer and uses

 mfence instructions to measure the timing discrepancies that reveal memory layout.
-This allows to detect ranges of contiguous physical memory pages which makes RowHammer much more effective and easier, just seconds of an attack instead of weeks.
+This allows a detection of ranges of contiguous physical memory pages which makes Rowhammer much more effective and easier; just seconds of an attack instead of weeks.

 What is the impact of DRAM faults?

-Memory is a fundamental system component.
-Everything depends on its correct operation, and if it does not work correctly, all bets are off.
+Memory is a fundamental system component; everything depends on its correct operation.
 Consequently, most DRAM faults have the potential to undermine the correct operation of the system.
 This includes enforcement of security boundaries and protection of critical data, such as private key material.